 How do you get started?

 The process is straightforward.
 We assign unique numbers to each channel you want to track, install DNI on your website (takes about 10 minutes), and calls start flowing through with attribution data.
-You get a dashboard showing exactly what's working.
+You get a dashboard showing exactly what is working.

-We offer a free call auditwhere we look at your current setup and show you what you're missing — which channels have attribution gaps, where the biggest blind spots are, and what fixing it would look like.
+We offer a free call audit where we look at your current setup and show you what you are missing: which channels have attribution gaps, where the biggest blind spots are, and what fixing it would look like.
 No obligation.

 If you want to understand what happens when those calls go unanswered, read our guide on the true cost of missed calls by industry.